10th Urbanization Conference

-The 10th Urbanization and Development Conference will bring together academics and development practitioners to present and discuss questions relating to jobs, firms, and growth in cities.
+The 10th Urbanization and Development Conference brought together academics and development practitioners to present and discuss questions relating to jobs, firms, and growth in cities.

 This year’s Urbanization and Development Conference will explore how cities shape the creation and transformation of jobs and firms in developing economies.
 As technological change, demographic transitions, and structural shifts redefine the future of work, the conference invites research that deepens our understanding of how urban economies can drive economic growth and job creation.